SanMurakami/misskey-wiki/en/help/faq.md

 # Is Misskey an Mastodon instance?

-No. It is not Mastodon covered with new designs, either.
+No. It is not Mastodon with new appearances, either.
 Misskey does not have to do anything with Mastodon except that these instances can be connected over ActivityPub.

 # Can Misskey cooperate with Mastodon?